-It’s a continually assessed course, so after your classroom and in-water training and a short theory exam, you’ll be competent to complete a series of depth progression dives – at increments of 5m – enabling you to dive down to a maximum of 35m.
+It’s a continually assessed qualification, so after your classroom and in-water training and a short theory exam, you’ll be competent to complete a series of depth progression dives – at increments of 5m – enabling you to dive down to a maximum of 40m.

 Qualified Sports Divers can dive buddied with another Sports Diver, in familiar locations and conditions, allowing you more freedom to explore.
 You can also support a Dive Manager as a competent assistant, the first step on the road to helping to organise diving within your club.

 You can extend your experience by diving with someone qualified as a Dive Leader or above, under the supervision of a Dive Manager.
-You can also dive with an Ocean Diver, so long as you stay within conditions they have already encountered.
+You can also dive with an Ocean Diver or Advanced Ocean Diver, so long as you stay within conditions they have already encountered.